alexzk1/MsiFanControl/README.md

 Run GUI application, tick checkbox "Game Mode Automatic Boost Control", minimize it to the tray (gui program must run), go play your games.
 It will take care of the fans.

 ## Arch Linux
-You can download all files from `linux` subfolder and run `makepkg -is`
+You can download all files from `linux` subfolder and run `makepkg -is`.
+Restriction is enabled by default in file `linux/msifancontrol.service`.

 # Stress test "smart logic" of the "game mode"
 Install `stress-ng` (https://www.tecmint.com/linux-cpu-load-stress-test-with-stress-ng-tool/).